SamirStunner04/SamirStunner04/README.md

 - 👀 I’m interested in Web 3
 - 🌱 I’m currently learning blockchain education
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... @Seyi_04 on X, @samirstunner04 on discord.
 - 😄 Pronouns: ...
 HIM
 - ⚡ Fun fact: ...